Holiday Email Hoax Reminder

 In the cases above, the only credible domains are when “amazon” is directly before the dot com or dot whatever.
 Noting “amazon” anywhere else is dubious at best.

-When you see website URLs with the company name in them, don’t assume the domain is legit if it differs from what you usually see.
-Do not click on links and go directly to the website as you usually do.
+When you see website URLs with the company name, don’t assume the domain is safe if it differs from what you usually see.
+If you have even the slightest doubt, do not click on links and go directly to the website as you usually do.

 The thing is, anyone can register a domain name.
 While you are not supposed to buy or use domains of other company’s brands and trademarks, that doesn’t stop the bad guys.
 They’ll use them until they get caught.

 There was a time when you could see who owned a domain by looking it up.
-However, due to privacy concerns, in most cases, that information is now hidden.
+However, due to privacy concerns, that information is now usually hidden.

 When in doubt, go to the primary domain you usually use.
 Check your user dashboard on the legitimate site to see if any alerts or messages require your attention.
 No alerts?
 That email was most certainly a scam.

-If you see a link that ends with the following — don’t click on it:
+If you see a link that ends with the following — definitely don’t click on it:

 If you see anything tacked on the end other than a typical domain ending, that’s a “Danger, Will Robinson!!” moment.
 That email could lead to you downloading/executing a trouble-making script onto your system.

-The last thing you want to do is forward emails that contain nefarious links that could cause the other side to click on them.
-By forwarding a hoax email, the recipients will naturally trust that you wouldn’t send them anything unreliable.
+Do not forward emails that contain nefarious links that could cause the other side to click on them.
+By forwarding a hoax email, you can’t be trusted on future forwards.

-If you don’t want to take the time to confirm an email’s legitimacy, then you don’t forward it.
-Just hit delete.
+If you don’t want to confirm an email’s legitimacy, just hit delete.

 Hoax Vetting and Info Websites